 Some dog breeds like nothing more than sleeping and spending their day snuggled up with you on a couch.

-The laziest dog breeds are true couch potatoes that will steal your heart by doing nothing.
+The laziest dog breeds are couch potatoes that will steal your heart by doing nothing.
+Size doesn’t matter as much as personality and energy level.

 A little activity can keep them happy and healthy.
 You must take even the laziest dogs for regular walks to keep them fit.